Skip to content

 Frozen valuesUsing frozen parameters

-For the current probe position at y = 0.8, what phase split reaches that screen point?
+At the current probe position at y = 0, what phase difference do the two slit contributions have when they reach that screen point?

 Probe height